UPDATE – 21ST SEPTEMBER 2020

 Its been busy behind the scenes looking at what needs to be in place to return to sailing.
-Whilst reopening the clubhouse is a way off the return to sailing is much sooner.

 The latest RYA Guidance shows that the real issue is around gathering on land.
 Please maintain social distancing with all club members when arriving, rigging, launching and recovering.
 For racing events starts may be staggered to support this.